-Keep things simple and do regular DB Lunges instead.
-The differences in the two movements is slight and either one will provide you great single leg work.
+Keep things simple and do regular Dumbbell Lunges instead.
+The differences between the two movements are slight and either one will provide you with great single-leg work.

 If you’re really good at them you literally need no equipment at all, but at most you’ll only need a box or chair to sit down to.

-What’s the difference between a DB RFE Lunge and a DB RFE Split Squat?
+What’s the difference between a Dumbbell RFE Lunge and a Bulgarian Split Squat?

 More Links and Info